cbrandlehner/homebridge-daikin-local/README.md

 The Daikin App will most likely ask you to update the devices firmware.
 If you want to continue to use this plugin, DO NOT UPDATE THE FIRMWARE.

+In case you already updated the firmware or you bought a new device, you may want to have a look at this plugin instead: [https://github.com/tasict/homebridge-daikin-local-platform](https://github.com/tasict/homebridge-daikin-local-platform).

 # About this plugin